 7. Support Levels

-7.1 The Standard Support option includes the following features and assistance:
+7.1 The Standard Support Service includes the following features and assistance: